On Securing MAC Layer Broadcast Signals Against Covert Channel Exploitation in 5G, 6G & Beyond: General Exploitation Model

-\begin{proposition} The MAC layer protocol of a WCN is deemed vulnerable to covert communication in Scenario \ref{s1} if any of its procedures allows forming $\mathcal{M}$ and $\mathcal{B}$ of the uplink and the downlink messages satisfying all of the following conditions: \begin{enumerate} \item \tbf{Passive Reception:} The downlink broadcast messages in $\mathcal{B}$ can be decoded by any passive scanning device within the radio access node signal range without a connection establishment or prior knowledge of PHY channel state information. \item \tbf{Bijectivity:} For $1<i\leq 2^M$, Receiving downlink message $b_i$ at time $t+\tau$ is almost surely result of sending $m_i$ in uplink at time $t$, i.e.
+\begin{proposition} A centralized wireless MAC layer protocol is deemed vulnerable to exploitation Scenario \ref{s1} if any of its procedures allows forming $\mathcal{M}$ and $\mathcal{B}$ sets of, respectively, uplink and downlink broadcast messages that satisfying the following conditions: \begin{enumerate} \item \tbf{Passive Reception:} Any passively scanning device within the radio coverage area can decode the broadcast messages in $\mathcal{B}$ without a connection establishment or exchange of PHY channel state information. \item \tbf{Bijectivity:} For $1<i\leq M$, Receiving downlink message $b_i$ at time $t+\tau$ is almost surely the result of sending $m_i$ in uplink at time $t$, i.e.